CookieCat45/Risk-Fortress-2/docs/mapping intro.md

 <br/><br/>

 ## Mapping Basics in Hammer
 With that out of the way, it's time to go over the basics of how to get a Risk Fortress map up and running.
-There's not too much to cover here, as making a Risk Fortress map inside of Hammer is a very simple process.
-I'll also cover how to actually get maps added and recognized by the game mode itself, as Risk Fortress does NOT use a map cycle file and handles this much differently via its own config files.
+There's not too much to cover here, as making a Risk Fortress map inside of Hammer alone is very simple.
+At the bottom of the page, there's also some important knowledge and tips that you should be aware of, as well as links to the other guides that cover the other aspects of the Risk Fortress mapping process in more depth.
 <br/><br/>

-### Creating an Objective
+### Creating a Functional Map: Objectives
-For a Risk Fortress map to work, there simply needs to be a nav mesh, and an objective for RED Team to complete, after which the map will end.
-There are multiple ways to do this:
+For a Risk Fortress map to work, there needs to be an objective for RED Team to complete, after which the map will end.
+There are multiple ways to implement this:
 - Placing Teleporter spawn points around the map using the `rf2_teleporter_spawn` entity
 - Placing Tank spawn points using the `rf2_tank_spawner` entity, to be used in Tank Destruction mode
 - Creating a custom objective using the `rf2_gamerules` entity (this is more advanced and will be covered in the entity guide)